fal-ai/fal-java/README.md

 ## Getting Started

 The `FalClient` library serves as a client for fal serverless Python functions.
-Before using this library, ensure you've set up your serverless functions as per the [quickstart guide](https://fal.ai/docs).
+Before using this library, ensure you've got your fal key from [our dashboard](https://fal.ai/dashboard/keys).

 ### Install